-Today, I discuss altruism and how it leads to personal failure and philosophical inconsistency.
+Today, I discuss altruism and how it leads to philosophical inconsistency then personal failure.

 Table of Contents